How Much You’re Really Paying in Property Taxes

 When Are Property Taxes Due?

-You can opt to pay your property taxes directly to your county or taxing authority.
 Property tax payment due dates generally occur twice per fiscal year.
 If you go this route, make sure you save enough to pay your taxes each year.
 If you don’t have enough money to pay them your lender could eventually foreclose on your property.

-How to Pay Property Tax Online
+How To Pay Property Tax Online

 Many county tax offices give you the option to make a property tax online payment.
 The easiest way to find out if your county offers this is to call your local tax authority.
 You can check your county’s tax website by searching the name of the county you live in with the words “tax office” after it.